SPGLP/WinnerWinnerLottery/README(English).md

 [ [Chinese Simplified](README.md) | **English** ]

-> **Notice:** The English version uses AI for translation and may have some mistake.
+> **Notice:** The English document uses AI for translation and may have some mistake.

 ### Overview 🍗
 This product is a cross-platform random drawing program developed based on .NET MAUI technology architecture.